antoniobelmar/hashes-arrays-challenges/README.md

 { a: 1, b: 2, c: 3 } => { "1"=>"a", "2"=>"b", "3"=>"c" }
 Challenge Set 3: Extracting information from hashes

-See the list of house prices by area.
+See the list of house prices by area (this is included in the solution).
 It contains a large hash.

 The keys of the hash are arrays of a district and a ward.
 The values of the hash are hashes with an average, and a list of all transactions.